-Certificate in Trauma Practice & Theory
+Certificate in Trauma Healing & Theory

 This certificate is available for those invited to train as Peer Support Volunteers on our programs.
 To ensure guests receive a consistent, professional and high quality experience, our Peer Support Volunteers are extensively trained in our Certificate of Trauma Practice & Theory.

-Certificate in Trauma Theory
+Certificate in Trauma Healing

 This certificate is open to the public.
 It’s for anyone seeking to better understand how to provide support to a person who has experienced trauma.
 All ex guests of the Adult Healing Program are invited to complete this certificate to further their healing journey and help them recognise their innate and unique abilities.